Skip to content

 }

-public override update(deltaTime: number, totalTime: number): void {
+public override update(deltaTime: number): void {

 if (!this.target) return;